hamidizf/Piraten-Karpen/logbook.md

 Started and completed feature 6.
 January 18th
 started feature 3 and feature 7.
+created class player and class games and sketched on paper how to form the for loop. created current term subroutine in class player and tested.
 January 19th
-Feature 3 and feature 7 completed! all features were tested again, and everything worked properly.
+Feature 3 and feature 7 completed! subroutine play was created in Player class for each game. wrote the code for the for loop in game class all features were tested again, and everything worked properly.
 January 21st
-Step 3 startded and completed!
+Step 3 startded and completed!(adding Log4j2&updating README and fixing
+the code)
 January 23rd
 Answering quesyions of step 3. starting step4. updating mvp.
+Feature 8 and 9 started and completed.
+Created a subroutine count faces.
+Implemented the score subroutine.
+Started feature 10.